Let's Encrypt Readies for Certificate Transparency with Embedded SCTs

 How Let's Encrypt Certificate Transparency works

 The Certificate Transparency framework offers three mechanisms for automated certificate validation.
 Let's Encrypt has selected the most seamless of those options, which is to attach or "embed" a signed certificate timestamp (SCT) as an X.509v3 extension to the certificate itself.
-The new certificate issuance workflow will involve obtaining the SCT from a public certificate log and embedding it into the cert:
+The new certificate issuance workflow involves obtaining the SCT from a public certificate log and embedding it into the cert:

 - User requests a certificate from Let's Encrypt